 The Story 8/10

 I was always interested in asian culture and history, it fascinated me as a huge history nerd.
-It was something different from the European culture that I grew to know and I became interested in Japans history and culture particularly when I started watching anime.
+It was something different from the European culture that I grew to know and I became interested in Japan's history and culture particularly when I started watching anime.
 Sword of the Stranger is set in Sengoku Shogunate period when Japan was greatly divided in lesser clans who constantly declared wars on each other to gain more power.
-The stories setting is wonderfully presented and characters who various from Japanese Samurai Warriors to foreigners from China suit it very well.
-Despite some light mystery plot devices conflicts in the movie feel realistic and in place in this period of cruel politics and war makin.
+The story's setting is wonderfully presented and characters that that range from Japanese Samurai Warriors to foreigners from China suit it very well.
+Despite some light mystery plot devices conflicts in the movie feel realistic and in place in this period of cruel politics and war making.

-Sword of the Stranger is a story of a boy, a hound and a former Samurai getting to know each other as they are chased by mysterious warriors from china and japanese government.
-The story is mostly about bright themes such as trust and friendship but it have some dark undertones such as greed for power and egoistic desires.
+Sword of the Stranger is a story of a boy, a hound and a former Samurai getting to know each other as they are chased by mysterious warriors from China and Japanese government.
+The Story is mostly about bright themes such as trust and friendship but there are also some darker undertones such as greed for power and egoistic desires.
 When the story itself isn't especially original it is definitely very well presented.
 There is always something interesting going on and amazingly EPIC fight scenes thrown in to keep viewers entertain.
 Only sometimes it may feel that the movie is constantly slowing down to get from the one great part to another.
-The final climax definitely deserves mentioning, it is everything that any shows final climax should be.
+The final climax definitely deserves mentioning, it is everything that action flick's final climax should be.
 Without spoiling much I can say that there's some awesome battle.

 Sword of the Stranger is a type of movie that rewards you if you pay attention to the details, there are many things that are easily missed but matters to the plot.
 If your eyes did not caught everything, you can just rewatch the movie, it is really worth it.